saaysalim/Salim-Saay/README.md

 - Blank page: check `build/index.html` and ensure script/css src/href include `/your-repo-name/` when deploying to a repo site.
 - 404s from GitHub Pages: confirm gh-pages branch has `index.html` at root.
 - If gh-pages deploy fails locally (cache or long-path errors), use the worktree method or CI deploy.

----

-If you'd like, I can add the GitHub Actions workflow file or a safe `npm run deploy` script that performs the worktree flow.
-Tell me which and I'll implement it.